Challenge your mind. Change the world.

 Judging panel

-Our judging panel includes many outstanding figures from across journalism, education, engineering and sport.
+Our judging panel included many outstanding figures from across journalism, education, engineering and sport.

 Konnie Huq is one of Britain’s most engaging and respected presenters.